s-zeid/DerpScrubber/README.markdown

 `display`, `margin*`, `padding*`, or any other properties related to the size or position of these elements, except for border-related properties.**

-The following classes are available depending on the state of the scrubber bar:
+The following classes are available on the root element depending on the state of the scrubber bar:

  * `DerpScrubber_enabled`
  * `DerpScrubber_disabled`
  * `DerpScrubber_clickable`